Introduction

 -

-The Riesz-Fischer Theorem proves that \(L^p\) spaces are complete.
-This is fundamental for
+proves that \(L^p\) spaces are complete.
+In particular, they are

-universal approximation; it allows us to define the "target function" as the
+fundamental for universal approximation.
+It allows us to define the "target function" as the

 limit of a sequence of neural networks under an integral norm.